bilalaleem5/Extracting-and-Processing-Timetable-Data-from-Excel/README.md

 A terminal or command-line interface

-4. Installation

-Install Required Libraries:

-Ensure you have Pandas and openpyxl installed.
-You can install them using pip:

-bash

-Copy code

-pip install pandas openpyxl

-Clone the Repository: Clone this repository to your local machine using:

-bash

-Copy code
-git clone <repository_url>

-Navigate to the Directory:

-bash

-Copy code

-cd <repository_directory>
-Run the Script:

-bash

-Copy code

-python extract_timetable.py

-Replace <repository_url> and <repository_directory> with the actual URL and directory name.

 5. Usage
 Prepare the Excel File: Ensure your Excel file TimeTable.xlsx is in the same directory as your script.